Techno: Commercial exposure

 While techno and its derivatives only occasionally produce commercially successful mainstream acts—Underworld and Orbital being two better-known examples—the genre has significantly affected many other areas of music.
-In an effort to appear relevant, many established artists, for example Madonna and U2, have dabbled with dance music, yet such endeavors have rarely evidenced a genuine understanding or appreciation of techno's origins with the former proclaiming in January 1996 that "Techno=Death".

 Rapper Missy Elliott exposed the popular music audience to the Detroit techno sound when she featured material from Cybotron's Clear on her 2006 release "Lose Control"; this resulted in Juan Atkins' receiving a Grammy Award nomination for his writing credit.
 Elliott's 2001 album Miss E...
 So Addictive also clearly demonstrated the influence of techno inspired club culture.

 In the late 90s the publication of relatively accurate histories by authors Simon Reynolds (Generation Ecstasy, also known as Energy Flash) and Dan Sicko (Techno Rebels), plus mainstream press coverage of the Detroit Electronic Music Festival in the 2000s, helped diffuse some of the genre's more dubious mythology.
 Even the Detroit-based company Ford Motors eventually became savvy to the mass appeal of techno, noting that "this music was created partly by the pounding clangor of the Motor City's auto factories.
 It became natural for us to incorporate Detroit techno into our commercials after we discovered that young people are embracing techno."
 With a marketing campaign targeting under-35s, Ford used "Detroit Techno" as a print ad slogan and chose Model 500's "No UFO's" to underpin its November 2000 MTV television advertisement for the Ford Focus.

 Antecedents

 Early use of the term 'Techno'

 In 1977, Steve Fairnie and Bev Sage formed an electronica band called the Techno Twins in London, England.
 When Kraftwerk first toured Japan, their music was described as "technopop" by the Japanese press.
 The Japanese band Yellow Magic Orchestra used the word 'techno' in a number of their works such as the song "Technopolis" (1979), the album Technodelic (1981), and a flexi disc EP, "The Spirit of Techno" (1983).
 When Yellow Magic Orchestra toured the United States in 1980, they described their own music as technopop, and were written up in Rolling Stone Magazine.
 Around 1980, the members of YMO added synthesizer backing tracks to idol songs such as Ikue Sakakibara's "Robot", and these songs were classified as 'techno kayou' or 'bubblegum techno.
+In 1981 the Swiss news paper Nidwaldner Tagblatt categorised Yello and Grauzone as Techno-Rock.
 In 1985, Billboard reviewed the Canadian band Skinny Puppy's album, and described the genre as techno dance.
 Juan Atkins himself said "In fact, there were a lot of electronic musicians around when Cybotron started, and I think maybe half of them referred to their music as 'techno.'
 However, the public really wasn't ready for it until about '85 or '86.
 It just so happened that Detroit was there when people really got into it."